Stress by Ray Sahelian, M.D. How to ease stress naturally with dietary supplements

 group of children.

-Stress at work has been linked with heart disease, but the biological processes
+Stress at work has been linked with heart disease and diabetes, but the biological processes

 were unclear.
 A study provides new evidence for the biological plausibility